dynamo/dynamo/guides/how-to-layouts.md

 Assuming you have a file named `web/templates/another.html.eex`, it will also be rendered and printed in the final template.

+For a ready to use example, check [examples/layouts.exs](examples/layouts.exs).

 ### Other helpers

 Both `content_for` and `render` macros used in this guide are part of Dynamo helpers.
 Dynamo ships with a couple helpers that make programming templates a bit easier: